The Barbell Difference

 With so many coffee options to choose from, how are you, the coffee lover, supposed to know where to start?
 A great cup of coffee begins with the origin of the beans.
 We source all of our coffee from small, microlot community farms so you can be sure every bean of Barbell Brew is of the highest quality.
 Second, the method in which the beans are roasted greatly impacts the final product.
 We specialize in the rarely-used technique, air roasting (or fluid bed roasting).
 This method is what sets us apart from the competition.

-Our premium, single-origin coffee beans are air-roasted in one-pound batches.
+Our premium, single-origin coffee beans are air-roasted in two-pound batches.
 Small batch roasting allows for specific temperature profiles to be used, enhancing regional flavors and creating a smooth tasteful cup that is never bitter.

 Where the magic happens!